 And even if you’re an avid user of social media or have managed social media marketing for another organization, social media for higher education is a huge challenge.

-But with these helpful tips, you can tame the beast and make it work for your college or university!
+But with these helpful tips, you can tame the beast and make it work for your school!

 1. Create social media guidelines.